lokigod69/nftgallery/docs/03-known-issues-and-gaps.md

 **Suggested Fixes**:
 1. **Texture Optimization**:
-   - Compress PNGs or convert to WebP/AVIF
+   - ✅ **DONE**: All images migrated to WebP (85% size reduction)
-   - Use progressive loading or lazy loading
+   - Consider: Progressive loading or lazy loading
-   - Reduce resolution for distant images (LOD)
+   - Consider: LOD system for distant images
 2. **Lighting Optimization**:
    - Reduce spotlight count to 8-10
    - Disable shadows or use shadow maps more efficiently